crownstone/ble-automator/README.md

 ble-automator
 ======================================
-Automate interactions with a BLE device
+Automate interactions with a BLE device.

+Some of the scripts have hardcoded addresses.

 ## How to use: